Stocks move broadly higher, led by banks and tech companies

-U.S. stocks moved broadly higher on Wall Street in early trading Monday, continuing the market's upward momentum as it comes off its best quarter in nearly a decade.
+U.S. stocks moved broadly higher on Wall Street in morning trading Monday, continuing the market's upward momentum as it comes off its best quarter in nearly a decade.

 Continue Reading Below

-Technology companies and banks led the early gains.
-Those sectors are typically favored by investors when they have more confidence that the economy will continue growing.
-Meanwhile, consumer product makers and utility companies, which are considered more safe-play investments, lagged the market.
+Technology companies and banks led the gains.
+Investors tend to favor those sectors when they're confident the economy will continue growing.
+Consumer product makers and utility companies, which are considered more safe-play investments, lagged the market.

 Bond yields continued rising in another sign that investors are confident in the economy's growth.
 That came as a welcome relief following a sharp drop in bond yields to their lowest levels in more than a year.

-The market is coming off its biggest quarterly gain in a decade.

-Intel was a standout among technology companies with a 1.2 percent gain.
-JPMorgan Chase climbed 2.5 percent and Bank of America jumped 2.7 percent.
-Media analytics firm ComScore plunged 21 percent after it lost two top executives.
+Intel was a standout among technology companies with a 1.3% gain.
+JPMorgan Chase climbed 2.4% and Bank of America jumped 2.9%.
+Media analytics firm ComScore plunged 21% after it lost two top executives.

 Advertisement

+"The hurdle in the near-term is still going to be earnings," she said.
+"That's the next important phase."

+Wall Street expects a contraction in earnings during the first quarter, followed by slow growth for the remainder of 2019.
+Any company commentary about their prospects for the next few quarters will be important in giving analysts and investors a better picture of the economy.

-LYFT LOSES LUSTER: Lyft plunged 8 percent on its second full day of trading, falling below its initial public offering price of $72 a share.
+LYFT LOSES LUSTER: Lyft plunged 10% on its second full day of trading, falling below its initial public offering price of $72 a share.
 The ride-hailing company has consistently lost money but has posted supercharged growth.

 Its IPO had been seen as a harbinger for other hotly anticipated offerings in fast-growing, privately held companies such as Uber, Pinterest and Slack.